History by Donna Strange

 Extensive alterations took place in 1890s, when Rev. Shackleford served as rector.
 Balconies along the sides of the church were removed and the center portion of the chancel arch was extended to include an enlarged chancel or altar area, with a semi-circular apse and three stained glass windows.
 A sacristy was built on the west side of the apse and on the east side, a rector’s vesting room.
 In the early 1900s, the triple sash multi-pane windows were replaced with stained-glass windows including the three pictorial windows in the apse area.

 Various renovations have been made from time to time to update the facilities, fixtures and furnishings.
+St. John's rectory was sold in the fall of 2017.

 St. John’s Parish House, built in 1962 provided much needed space for Christian Education classrooms and an office for the Rector.
 In 2013, the parish house received a major renovation.
 The nursery was refurbished and classrooms updated for children on the lower floor.
 On the first floor, on one side of the hall, the Rector’s office was redesigned to have a sitting area/office and boardroom with small kitchen, and the other side of the hall was reconfigured to include two spacious offices and a chapel with stained glass windows.